Growth Through Adversity

 We’re wired to avoid pain, seek comfort, and protect what feels stable.
 So when something hard shows up, our instinctive response is often:

-When you understand that life unfolds in stages — and that each stage brings problems you won’t feel ready for — struggles stop feeling like a violation of how life is supposed to work.
+When you understand that life unfolds in stages, and that each stage brings problems you won’t feel ready for, your struggles start to fit into a larger picture.
+You start to see the challenge as part of chapter you are in.

 Responsibility Without Control